moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

 .. image:: planning.png

-You'll see after you clicked the next button your application planned, added a title above the robot, and drew a line representing the tool path.
+You'll see after you clicked the next button, your application planned, added a title above the robot, and drew a line representing the tool path.
 To continue, press ``Next`` again to see your robot execute the plan.

 .. image:: executing.png